Robert Koenig (filmmaker)

 Robert Koenig (born July 9, 1975 in Honesdale, Pennsylvania, USA) is an American film director, producer, writer and editor.
-Koenig directed the documentary film "Returned: Child Soldiers of Nepal's Maoist Army", which won the 2008 Artivist Award for Child Advocacy and produced "Coexist", which was nominated for Best Documentary Film by the African Movie Academy Awards (AMAA) in 2011.
+Koenig directed the documentary film "Returned: Child Soldiers of Nepal's Maoist Army", which won the 2008 Artivist Award for Child Advocacy and produced "Coexist", which was nominated for Best Documentary Film by the Africa Movie Academy Awards (AMAA) in 2011.

 Early life

 Robert Koenig grew up in Hawley, Pennsylvania and graduated from the Wallenpaupack Area School District in 1993.
 Koenig attended the University of Pittsburgh and Pittsburgh Filmmakers to study filmmaking; he graduated in 1998.

 Early career

 In 1999, Robert Koenig directed his first documentary, "The Wrestler's Second: The Story of Mongolia's Struggle with Yadargaa", in Ulan Bator, Mongolia.
 The documentary follows a Mongolian man who is diagnosed with mysterious disease called Yadargaa.
 The film documents his attempts to find a cure while traveling through the Gobi Desert.

 After Koenig returned from living Mongolia for most of 1999, he started working at WCJB-TV in Gainesville, FL.
-During his time at WCJB-TV, he produced and edited the documentary style show "Police Beat" from 2000–2003.
+During his time at WCJB-TV, he produced and edited the documentary style show "Police Beat" from 2000 to 2003.

 In 2003, Koenig moved to Atlanta, Georgia where he worked in public broadcasting, WPBA, and as a special projects producer for WGCL-TV (CBS46) and WXIA-TV (11 Alive).
 He was nominated for an Emmy Award for his work on the "Georgia Aquarium's Fun Fish Facts" series in 2007.